Albuqr/Factory_Lakehouse/README.md

 Without a cost center assignment, those transactions cannot be bucketed into the eight budget categories (Producao, Materia_Prima, RH, etc.), so the actual vs budget comparison is incomplete for affected months.

 **Resolution path**: enrich `seed_supplier_lookup.csv` with additional raw string patterns from the source Excel, or apply a fallback category to unmatched transactions.
+Waiting of future, better data.

 ### Synthetic Data Dependency